zzzyyylllty/ChoTenChat/README-EN.md

 At present, we only support Bukkit (Redis cross server), but support for Bungee and Velocity is planned after the completion of the ontology plugin.

-**This project is still under construction, please be patient or submit a PR**
+**This project is still under construction, please be patient or submit a Pull Request.**

 The name of this project comes from：
 <div style="text-align: center;">Character named ChoTen-Chan In Game <a href = "https://needystreameroverload.wiki.gg/wiki/">Needy Girl Overdose</a> </div>